-8. GRANTS.
-The Public Works Director has prepared applications for grants from the following agencies:
+- 8. GRANTS.
+The Public Works Director has prepared applications for grants from the following agencies: - a.

-a.
 Florida Recreation Development Assistance Program, \$106,500, for restrooms at Ocean Hammock Park.
 City match would be \$35,500.
 Total project cost: \$142,000.
 The Governor approved the appropriation and the contract with the Florida Department of Environmental Protection has been signed.
 The restrooms have been designed by a local architect and the Public Works Department has done the site design.
 The St. Johns River Water Management District has approved the permit.
-The Commission will be asked at its December 6th meeting to award the bid to construct the restrooms.

-b.
+The City is advertising for bids.
+Construction will be started during late summer 2021. - b.
 Coastal Partnership Initiative: \$25,000, to fund planning for other improvements to Ocean Hammock Park: picnic pavilion, observation platform, playscape for children, more trails.
-City match will be \$25,000.
+City match would be \$25,000.
 Total project cost: \$50,000.
 Though it is federal money, the grant is provided through the state, which has approved it, and the grant agreement has been executed.
 Contract with a parks design firm has been signed.
-The survey has been completed, plans are 60% complete and the City has submitted an application for a permit to the St. Johns River Water Management District.
+The survey has been completed, plans are 50% complete and the City will submit an application for a permit from the St. Johns River Water Management District within the next two months.